acnazarejr/igpu/README.md

 # iGPU

-A  for retrieving information and stats on installed gpus.

 The `igpu` is a pythonic cross-platform module for getting the GPU info and status from NVIDA GPU boards using th `pynvml` ([a python wrapper around the NVML library](https://github.com/gpuopenanalytics/pynvml)).

 **Table of Contents**